 When most people think of a doctor, they think of a family practitioner.
 A family practitioner is a doctor who specializes in caring for the entire family.
 They serve as a doctor for individuals regardless of their age and gender.
 Patients can be children, adults, and the elderly, and are treated for a wide array of medical issues.

 This type of doctor is especially prominent in small, rural communities where there may not be the funds, population, or facilities available to justify doctors who specialize in serving different ages.
 However, family practitioners can be found in urban and suburban settings as well.

 What does a Family Practitioner do?

-A family practitioner takes care of patients of all ages.
-They care for adults and children, as well as the elderly.
-They will use their knowledge as a medical professional to diagnosis and treat a wide array of medical problems.
+A family practitioner will use their knowledge as a medical professional to diagnose and treat a variety of medical issues.
 If a medical problem is outside the range of practice of a family practitioner, they will then refer the patient to an appropriate specialist.

-Some family practitioners are even able to oversee a pregnancy and help a woman give birth to a child.
-These doctors may even be able to supervise a newborn's medical care.
+Some family practitioners are even able to oversee a pregnancy, help a woman give birth to a child, and supervise a newborn's medical care.
 Family practitioners are able to participate in almost every aspect of the medical profession when caring for a patient or a family.